mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The following terms are used:

+Bandwidth Estimation:
+: An algorithm to estimate the available bandwidth of a link in a network.
+Such an estimation can be used for rate adaptation, i.e., adapt the rate at which an application transmits data.

 Congestion Control:
 : A mechanism to limit the aggregate amount of data that has been sent over a path to a receiver, but has not been acknowledged by the receiver.
 This prevents